Skip to main content

 When we talk about dialogue today, we mean something else: to sit together, to understand each other - but that also happens on Facebook.
 But the body is missing, and dialogue is not just words.

-Walter Puchner Bio
+Walter Puchner SNF Dialoguer Profile

 Walter Puchner, Professor Emeritus of Theater Studies at the National and Kapodistrian University of Athens